culturecreates/artsdata-data-model/_gabarits-jsonld/README.md

 ## Template _Event_

 The _Event_ template is intended to represent information about single events, ie a show having a single representation.
-If your event has a series of performances of the same show, please *add* the _Event Series_ template to the _Event_ template.
+If your event has a series of performances of the same show, please *add* the _Event Series_ template to the _Event_ template, and change the top _Event_ type to 'EventSeries'.

 - [Event template](https://github.com/culturecreates/artsdata-data-model/blob/master/_gabarits-jsonld/Event/event.jsonld) - single events

-- [Addon for Event Series](https://github.com/culturecreates/artsdata-data-model/blob/master/_gabarits-jsonld/Event/event_series.jsonld) - addon to Event template to include a series of performances of the same show
+- [Add-on for Event Series](https://github.com/culturecreates/artsdata-data-model/blob/master/_gabarits-jsonld/Event/event_series.jsonld) - add-on to Event template to include a series of performances of the same show

 ## Details on key properties